 TL;DR

-- G2 has announced intent to acquire Capterra, Software Advice, and GetApp from Gartner
+- G2 acquired Capterra, Software Advice, and GetApp from Gartner — the deal closed February 5, 2026

 - Those three are already unified under Gartner Digital Markets—so this is really G2 + Gartner's ecosystem becoming one company